 Avoid dental plaque build up by learning more about how food affects plaque build up and how to maintain healthy teeth.
 Good habits go a long way.
-An active approach to dental health that includes regular cleaning and proper diet, nutrition, and maintenance are all important.
+In other words, active approach to dental health that includes regular cleaning and proper diet, nutrition, and maintenance are all important.
 Our job is to share dental health knowledge.
 You will need to consult a nutritionist to learn more about the connection between diet and dental health.

 Tip Number 1:

-Promote Salvia Production
+Promote Saliva Production

 Starchy Refined Carbohydrates and Dental Plaque Build Up

-Keep it simple; you want to protect your tooth enamel.
+Keep it simple!
+You want to protect your tooth enamel.